 Possible Use Cases of Spiral Model

 The spiral model is versatile, making it suitable for a variety of other software engineering and development projects.
-It’s particularly beneficial for large, complex, and mission-critical projects where risks must be managed carefully.
+It’s particularly beneficial for large, large and complex projects, and mission-critical projects where risks must be managed carefully.

 Next Phase Planning

 In the last quadrant of the spiral model, you’ll review the project, reflecting on what’s been accomplished and what needs to be done in the next iteration.
 This is the evaluation or validation phase, where you assess the software’s performance against the requirements set out in the inception stage or baseline spiral.
-From this evaluation, you’ll then plan the next spiral, continuing the process of refinement and development.
+From this evaluation, you’ll then plan the next advantages of the spiral, continuing the process of refinement unit testing and development.

 Use of Spiral Model in Mobile Application Development Process